 - Daikatana was (infamously) supposed to be an innovative blend of RPG Elements and the Quake FPS system.
 Delays, developer infighting, and just plain bad design resulted in the final release being... schizophrenic, to say the least.

 - Ultima Underworld is as far from being an FPS is you can get.
 The only element it shares with FPS games is the first person point of view.
-There was no such thing as an FPS when it was released anyway.

 - It's a similar situation to Magic Versus Science.
 Word Of God (or at least the advertising material) is that they're RPGs with first-person shooter interfaces.